JecaTosovic/ConservedWaterSearch/README.rst

     :target: https://badge.fury.io/py/conservedwatersearch

-The conservedwatersearch Python library uses density based clustering approach to detect conserved waters from simulation trajectories.
+The ConservedWaterSearch (CWS) Python library uses density based clustering approach to detect conserved waters from simulation trajectories.
-Conserved water molecules can be further classified into 3 distinct conserved water types based on their hydrogen orientation: Fully Conserved Waters (FCW), Half Conserved Waters (HCW) and Weakly conserved waters (WCW) - see the figure below for examples.
+Conserved water molecules can be classified into 3 distinct conserved water types based on their hydrogen orientation: Fully Conserved Waters (FCW), Half Conserved Waters (HCW) and Weakly Conserved Waters (WCW) - see the figure below for examples.
-We support many different density based clustering approaches using standard OPTICS and HDBSCAN procedures as well as multi stage re-clustering approach using either of the two algorithms for very precise (and slow) determination of conserved water molecules.
+We support many different density based clustering approaches using standard OPTICS and HDBSCAN procedures as well as Multi Stage Re-Clustering (MSRC) approach using either of the two algorithms for very precise (and slow) determination of conserved water molecules.

 .. image:: figs/WaterTypes.png
   :width: 700